 What Are the Benefits of Regular Inspections?

-Conducting regular maintenance inspections can help identify issues early and prevent costly repairs.
+Conducting regular maintenance inspections can help identify issues early and prevent costly Pool Cage repairs.
 Check for:

-- Loose Screws and Bolts: Tighten or replace as needed to maintain structural integrity.
+- Loose stainless steel Screws and Bolts: Tighten or replace as needed.
+This helps maintain the patio enclosure’s structural integrity.

 - Corrosion or Rust: Address corrosion promptly by cleaning and applying a protective coating.